 It’s usually a challenge to acquire shares of a stock that are not yet trading on the public markets.

-1. Acquire Access to Flexport pre-IPO via Titan or secondary marketplaces
+1. Access Flexport pre-IPO

-As of early October 2022, the ARK Venture Fund led by Cathie Wood has purchased a stake in Flexport.
+As of early October 2022, the ARK Venture Fund, led by Cathie Wood, has purchased a stake in Flexport.

 If you are an accredited investor, there may be additional options.